rafael2k/8086-toolchain/readme.md

 the C86 C compiler by Matthew Brandt, Christoph van Wuellen, Keith and Dave Walker.
 It also contains Jody Bruchon et al. dev86's cpp, ld and ar.
 Make is courtesy of David Given, Carl Eric Codere and Ceriel Jacobs, while disasm (dis88) was originally authored by G. M. Harding.
-Many improvements and changes by Rafael Diniz and Gregory Haerr for make all the software run on ELKS.
+Many improvements and changes by Rafael Diniz and Gregory Haerr for making all the software run on ELKS.

 The project currently contains: